-Colour is associated with wetlands connected to lakes (Prepas et al. 2000, in prep.) on the Boreal Plain and remains relatively unchanged with this severe watershed disturbance.
+In contrast to the Boreal Subarctic (McEachern et al. 2000) and suggestions on the Boreal Shield (Carignan et al. 2000), there is no evidence of an increase in dissolved organic carbon or colour with fire in our burned streams relative to our reference streams (Table 5).
+However, particulate carbon export was nearly 4 times higher from burned compared with reference watersheds.
+Colour is associated with wetlands connected to lakes (Prepas et al. 2001b) on the Boreal Plain and remains relatively unchanged with this severe watershed disturbance.
 This lack of impact of disturbance on dissolved organic carbon and colour is likely related to the virtual absence of wetlands (< 4% by area) in the chosen watersheds.